MS Food Science

 Supervisor-approved electives (400-500 level)

-Varies with student’s background and research focus.
+Varies with the student’s background and research focus.

 16